ldriscoll1/BlockChainRepo/README.md

   - Create an account
   - Create a new app
   - For the chain select Ethereum
-  - For the network select Goerli
+  - For the network select Sepolia
   - Open the app from dashboard
   - Click "VIEW KEY" to get the API key